-The Digital Peer Support survey gathers information about how LGBTQ+ young people support each other and themselves through digital and social media.
-It also explores how these practices relate to mental health and wellbeing.
-This survey is part of a larger study that aims to inform Australian mental health policy through evidence of LGBTQ+ young people’s mental health experiences and peer support practices.
+The Digital Peer Support survey (now closed) gathered information about how LGBTQ+ young people support each other and themselves through digital and social media, and ran from mid-August to mid-November, 2020.
+It served to explore how digital peer support practices relate to mental health and wellbeing.
+The survey was the first stage of a larger study that aims to inform Australian mental health policy through evidence of LGBTQ+ young people’s mental health experiences and peer support practices.

 Keep track of research findings